Darshanparikh1/Roadmap-portal/README.md

-# Roadmap-# Feature Request & Public Roadmap Portal
+Feature Request & Public Roadmap Portal

 A customer-feedback portal in the spirit of Canny and Featurebase: people post feature requests, upvote the ones they need, argue them out in threaded comments, and follow what the team accepted on a public three-column roadmap.